 Potential Dupixient Settlement Amounts

 Civil lawsuits inevitably assign a dollar value to suffering.
 The severity of the cancer, the burden of treatment, and the clarity of the manufacturer’s knowledge all shape outcomes.
 If the medical record shows that Dupixent played a role in accelerating or masking a lymphoma diagnosis, and if discovery confirms that warnings were inadequate, the exposure for defendants becomes significant.
-If the documentation is thinner, or the disease course ambiguous, settlement values come down.
+If the documentation is thinner or the disease course is ambiguous, settlement values come down.

 Here are the early working ranges we think make sense at this stage if these cases are as successful as we expect: